Mukul1127/Minecraft-Java-Flags/README.md

 Discord for questions and such: https://discord.gg/zeFSR9PnUw, also feel free to make an issue.

+> Note: While these tweaks notably reduce some server and client stutters, expect only modest TPS gains + minimal FPS gains at best, and somewhat increased RAM + CPU usage.

-> Note: While these flags are easy to copy-paste and forget, they are no substitute for clearing laggy things out with mods like Spark
+> Note: While these flags are easy to copy-paste and forget, they are no substitute for clearing laggy things out with mods like Spark.

 <br />